Wildsong/docker-arcgis-enterprise/arcgis-server/README.md

 This procedure facilitates my testing with an ESRI Developer license.
 I can quickly spin up a copy of ArcGIS Server on a local machine and test ideas.

-Be sure you remain in compliance with your ESRI licenses; if you are licensed for only one copy of ArcGIS Server, you should stop the test container before starting another copy on a different machine.
+Be sure you remain in compliance with your ESRI licenses.

 ## Versions

-This build process has been tested with 10.9.
+This build process is currently set up for 11.2.
-It worked with 10.6 and 10.5 but I moved on.
+It was developed using 10.9, 10.6 and 10.5 but I don't have resources to test all those.

 ## Build the Docker Image

 You need to have two files downloaded from ESRI to build this docker image.

 * Put the Linux installer downloaded from ESRI into the same file with Dockerfile;
-this will be a file with a name like ArcGIS_Server_Linux_105_154052.tar.gz.
+this will be a file with a name like ArcGIS_Server_Linux_112_188327.tar.gz.

 * Create a provisioning file for ArcGIS Server in your ESRI dashboard and download the file.
 It will have an extension of ".prvc".
 Put the file in the same folder with the Dockerfile.